 Hi there!
 My name is Daniel Watkins.
 I’m a climate scientist specializing in Arctic sea ice and atmosphere.
 I received my doctorate from Oregon State University in spring 2022, and currently work as a senior research associate in the Wilhelmus Lab at Brown University.
 I participated in the MOSAiC Arctic expedition (which I wrote about here), where I helped deploy instruments on ice in the central Arctic to measure the dynamics of a changing system.
+At the Wilhelmus Lab, I’m working to develop open-source software to track sea ice floes from satellite images, and to use these new observations to understand how sea ice behaves at the scale of individual sea ice floes.

 My work revolves around the idea that the Arctic atmosphere, sea ice, and ocean form a complex coupled system.
 Changes to individual parts of a coupled system can impact the other parts in surprising ways.
 That’s why the dramatic loss of sea ice in the Arctic over the last 40 years isn’t only a problem for people and animals who live and work on ice, but rather can affect the whole Earth’s climate.
 Exactly how the effects of sea ice loss trickle out and impact the atmosphere and ocean is complicated, and there’s lots we still need to figure out.